Pre-Tridentine Mass: Early Middle Ages

-In the eighth century the Meringovian dynasty had been replaced by the Carolingians in Frankish Gaul.
+In the eighth century the Merovingian dynasty had been replaced by the Carolingians in Frankish Gaul.
 In the late eighth century, Pepin the Short ordered the Roman chant be used throughout his domains.
 However, some elements of the preceding Gallican rites were fused with it north of the Alps, and the resulting mixed rite was introduced into Rome under the influence of the emperors who succeeded Charlemagne.
 Gallican influence is responsible for the introduction into the Roman rite of dramatic and symbolic ceremonies such as the blessing of candles, ashes, palms, and much of the Holy Week ritual.
 The chant style that mixed Gallican and old Roman chant styles became known as Gregorian chant.

 During the Carolingian period, the language diverged with Latin going back to its classical forms and the vernacular recognized as separate tongues.
 Consequently, the Council of Tours (813) mandated that sermons be given in the Romance or Teutonic vernacular.